 Not to forget, an increase in residential and offices will greatly benefit Vivo City’s retail traffic.
 Outlook for rental growth is very much favourable.
 In most cases, having more commercial offices tend to also increase the competition for tenants, which we think this is a good sign due to the possibility of a growing dynamic community space in this part of Singapore.

-These developments would also be beneficial to construction firms, engineering companies and cement suppliers that are listed on Singapore Stock Exchange, which have been in a slump due to a lack of meaningful projects with substantial value in recent years.
+These developments would also be beneficial to construction firms, engineering companies and cement suppliers that are listed on Singapore Stock Exchange, which have been in a slump due to a lack of meaningful projects with a substantial value in recent years.

 If you are currently invested in these companies, this may be good news for you.
 Do note that while there are greater potential opportunities due to the Greater Southern Waterfront development, there will be keen and intense competition to win these projects.
 It is far from given that these stocks will benefit from this development.

 Stocks in these industries tend to be cyclical in nature.
 As an investor, you would have to stay vigilant in your assessment of the business.

 A major focus of the National Day Rally was the challenge posed by climate change and, in particular, rising sea levels to Singapore’s existence.